-The reduction in restricted assets and the reduction in restricted debt service net position is related to the use of available funds for the bond refunding in the current year.
+The reduction in restricted assets and the reduction in restricted debt service net position is related to prepayments on the bonds in the current year.

-The decrease in total liabilities is primarily related to principal payments and the bond refunding in the current year.
+The decrease in total liabilities is primarily related to principal payments in the current year.